leoschur/smart-range/README.md

 console.log("length" in r); // => true
 ```

-If you need to check more numbers you should convert the SmartRange once to an Array and check on that because as of right now, its not checked by calculation but converted to an array and the call passed on.
+If you need to check more numbers you should convert the SmartRange once to an Array and check on that because as of right now it is converted to an array internally each call.

 ### `SmartRange.at(index)` | `(range(a,z))[index]`

-Returns value that would be at the index if the SmartRange were to be converted to an Array.
+Returns value at the index.
 The index can be negative as well to access values from the back.

 ```ts
 const r = range(0, 10);